-Hogs UNITED is a collaborative effort between the student-athletes, coaches, and staff at the University of Arkansas Athletic Department.
-This effort is aimed at promoting education, advocacy, and action in the areas of diversity and inclusive excellence.
+Hogs UNITED is a collaborative effort between the student-athletes, coaches, and staff at the University of Arkansas Department of Athletics.
+This effort is aimed at promoting education, advocacy, and action in the areas of diversity, equity, inclusive excellence, and belonging.